How to Work With Packages

 - Package Share , a centralized server holding both publicly available packages and those private to your company.
 The public packages can contain hotfixes, new functionality, documentation, etc.

 You can transfer packages between Package Manager, Package Share, and your file system.

-Packages can include content and project-related data.
-A package is a zip file that contains the content in the form of a file-system serialization (called "vault" serialization) that displays the content from the repository as an easy-to-use-and-edit representation of files and folders.
+A package is a zip file holding repository content in the form of a file-system serialization (called "vault" serialization).
+This provides an easy-to-use-and-edit representation of files and folders.

-Additionally, it contains vault meta information, including a filter definition, and import configuration information.
-Additional content properties can be included in the package, such as a description, a visual image, or an icon that are not used for package extraction; these properties are for the content package consumer for informational purposes only.
+A package also contains vault meta information, including the filter definitions and import configuration information.
+Additional content properties (that are not used for package extraction) can be included in the package, such as a description, a visual image, or an icon; these properties are for the content package consumer and for informational purposes only.

-You can perform the following actions with packages:
+You can perform the following actions on or with packages:

 - Build packages

-- Upload packages (CRX does not automatically install packages after uploading)
+- Install packages (AEM does not automatically install packages after uploading)